CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
 It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

+### 3.1.3
+- Previously completed scans can be continued
+- Bug fixes and performance and stability improvements

 ### 3.0.5
 - Bug fixes and performance improvements